When to Code it Yourself or Rely on Frameworks

 Framework enthusiasts don't love using frameworks for the sake of limiting solutions or creativity.
 People who love using frameworks do so because they know that most questions that could get asked have been asked before.
 The average technical problem has been solved many times by plenty of people before us.

 If your company uses different microservices and your web framework exists to assist them, it could be intimidating and terrifying to suggest hand-coding a solution or every one of them.
 In those cases, you should use a framework.
-It can save time and reduce anxiety about coding errors.
+It can save time and reduce anxiety about coding Kills.

 For example, Spring Actuator is a framework that produces out-of-the-box metrics and production endpoints.
 The very idea of hand-writing dependencies and functionality for even a small-sized business could bring some developers to tears.
 So, there's no truth in suggesting that you shouldn't use frameworks.